obi1kenobi111/Numerical-modeling-of-filtration-problems/README.md

 To solve the obtained asymmetric matrices I use the <a href="https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method" target="_blank">BiCGStab</a> method with the preconditioner <a href="https://en.wikipedia.org/wiki/Incomplete_LU_factorization" target="_blank">ILU</a>.
 The implementation of this matrix solving method and others can be found at
 <a href="https://github.com/kirill-terekhov/mipt-solvers?ysclid=m1p91idvpq689260986" target="_blank">Solvers</a>

+The resulting matrices are very sparse, so for storing and processing them I use a format for storing only non-zero values

 P.S: This repository contains my solutions to problems in the course "Numerical Methods in Oil and Gas Engineering" at Sirius University.

 Examples of implict finite differences I used for linearization of differential equations: